 1.1 Compliance with Ind AS

-The financial statements comply in all material aspects with the Indian Accounting Standards (Ind AS) as per the Companies (Indian Accounting Standards) Rules, 2015 notified under Section 133 of the Companies Act, 2013, (the ‘Act’) and other relevant provisions of the Act, as amended from time to time
+The Financial statements comply in all material aspects with the Indian Accounting Standards (Ind AS) as per the Companies (Indian Accounting Standards) Rules, 2015 notified under Section 133 of the Companies Act, 2013, (the ‘Act') and other relevant provisions of the Act, as amended from time to time.
+The Financial statements have been prepared and presented on accrual and going concern basis.

 The financial statements have been prepared on a historical cost basis, except for the following:

 Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision maker.
-Refer note 37 for segment information presented.
+Refer to note 33 for segment statements presented.

 The power to assess the financial performance and position of the Company and make strategic decisions is vested in the chief executive officer & managing director who has been identified as the chief operating decision maker.